BoChenUIUC/bochen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
-Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU).
-My advisor was Prof. Xinbing Wang.
-My research interests span across networking & systems, image/video processing, and machine learning.
-In particular, my goal is to build image/video processing systems with machine learning that are low-latency, high-precision and fault-tolerant.
+Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Xinbing Wang.

+My primary research interests lie in building end-to-end immersive computing systems that cover the generation, delivery, rendering, and analysis of immersive content like acoustic signals, IMU sensors, images, videos, and neural representations.
+My past research experiences focus on bridging the gap between advanced ML techinques and practical immersive computing systems via the ML-system co-design.

 I am now actively looking for tenure-track faculty positions.
 Feel free to ping me if you have any openings.
 {style="text-align: justify;"}